anurbol/nbind/README.md

 [![nbind flowchart](doc/images/diagram.png)](doc/images/diagram.png)

 `nbind` is a set of headers that make your C++11 library accessible from JavaScript.
-With a single `#include` statement, your C++ compiler generates the necessary bindings without any additional tools.
+With a single `#include` directive, your C++ compiler generates the necessary bindings without any additional tools.
 Your library is then usable as a Node.js addon or, if compiled to asm.js with [Emscripten](http://emscripten.org), directly in web pages without any plugins.